Residence permit

 C. Information for US citizens and citizens from Japan

-According to the website of Munich’s Foreigners Office, citizens of the United States or Japan are not obliged to submit the documents listed above.
+According to the website of Munich’s Service Office for Immigration and Citizenship (previously: Munich Foreigners Office or Ausländerbehörde), citizens of the United States or Japan are not obliged to submit the documents listed above.
 Instead they are required to provide the following documents when applying for a permit for self-employed work in Munich:

 • application form (PDF, 242 KB), completed and signed